sreekanthibm/stepzen-login/README.md

 - `domain` - StepZen domain
 - `account` - StepZen account name
 - `apikey` - API key for the account (not the admin key)
-- `instanceid` - MCSP IAM instance id
+- `instanceid` - API Connect for GraphQL instance identifier
-- `mcspiamjwt` - MCSP IAM access token
+- `token` -  Access token

 ## Example
 - Login using stepzen account and admin key